svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_fundamentals_and_extensions/index.md

 My plan with lispBM is that it should run on smaller and memory constrained devices such as the STM32F4 (or smaller) and the NRF52.
-I have order a couple ESP32 and 32 bit RISC-V based development board and those are the next likely attempts to target.
+I have ordered a couple of ESP32s and a 32 bit RISC-V based development board and those are the next likely attempts to target.
 But when programming microcontrollers there are often "differences" between families and manufacturers.
 I do, however, expect that there will be some kind of really basic functionality between them all.
 These expected functionalities are what is the *fundamental operations*, a small set of functions that I want in any lispBM setup.

 So when it comes to the things that are expected to be quite different between different platforms, these are implemented as user defined